DaemonLoki/stefanblos-website/Content/posts/twitter_space_how_to_approach_learning_something_new.md

 It is a chill atmosphere and aimed at having a good time with a nice conversation amongst friends.
 If you want to be kept in the loop of what’s happening when the best approach is to follow both [Jeroen](https://twitter.com/AppForce1) and [me](https://twitter.com/stefanjblos) on Twitter as we take turns in hosting these events.

+If you're interested in listening to the recording of the Space you can do this either directly [on Twitter](https://twitter.com/stefanjblos/status/1488987360968720389?s=20&t=FjHod39MIgBOTA7RQHEz6Q) or if you prefer a podcast then it can also be found [on Jeroen's feed](https://www.buzzsprout.com/1414396/10017728-twitter-space-ios-coffee-chat-how-to-learn-new-things).

 ## 1. How did we learn iOS Development?